 Masq Magazine explores Migration, Identity and Representation through art.

-We are Erika and Maya - two students with migratory backgrounds currently living in Copenhagen.
+Hi, we are Erika and Maya.
 We came together to create Masq based on our mutual frustration at the under-representation of poc and marginalised voices in mainstream media.

 Masq is about creating a space in which such voices can be heard.